Societies

 SPORTS

 Clare has a wide range of sports teams and facilities.
 All of the college’s sports facilities are free to use for Clare students.
 Clare has a boat club that is home to the college’s large, competitive and friendly boat club.
-We also have a Sports Ground located on Bentley Road that has tennis courts (both hard and grass), a sports fields and a gym.
 Clare also has a small gym at Castle Court.

-To use the squash courts or gym, you need to have an induction from one of the Sports and Societies Officer (Sophie Martin & Lydia Rice, sm2717 & lr566).
+To use the gym, you need to have an induction from the Sports and Societies Officer.
 Get in touch with them if you wish to be inducted.
-These are compulsory if you wish to use either the Castle Court Gym or the King’s College School squash courts.
+These are compulsory if you wish to use either the Castle Court Gym.

 Setting up a society